 10. Rent Out Rooms in Your House

 Another way to save money on housing is to rent out rooms in your house.
-You can rent them out all year around and have roommates that will pay money to use spare bedrooms.
+You can rent them out all year round and have roommates who will pay money to use spare bedrooms.

 Or, you can use Airbnb to rent rooms out to business and leisure travelers.
 You can choose how and when to rent out rooms in your house with Airbnb.